 Following the official UIDAI guidelines closely

 The rules and requirements for Aadhaar updates are set by the UIDAI, and they can sometimes be updated.
-It’s a good habit to check the official UIDAI website before starting any update process.
+It’s a best practice to check the official UIDAI website before starting any update process.
 This ensures you are aware of the latest guidelines, document lists, and procedures.
-By staying informed and following their instructions precisely, you significantly increase the chances of your Aadhaar Date of Birth update being accepted on the first try.
+By staying informed and following their instructions precisely, you substantially enhance the likelihood of your Aadhaar Date of Birth update being accepted on the first try.
 Your accurate Aadhaar data is important, and taking these simple steps helps keep it that way.